JO-Techs/JO-Techs/README.md

 - [![GeeksforGeeks](https://img.shields.io/badge/-GeeksforGeeks-2F8D46?style=flat&logo=geeksforgeeks)](https://www.geeksforgeeks.org/user/joelatdm/)

 ---
-# News
+# Other Things
-## Looking for a frontend developer to collaborate on projects and gain hands-on experience for free
+### Looking for a frontend developer to collaborate on projects and gain hands-on experience for free
 ### Some repos are temporarily kept private for fixing few issues :)
 ### Find out problems -> raise issues and pull requests
 ### Always cross check with the latest versions of code.